aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/working-with-cylinder/_index.md

 ![todo:image_alt_text](working-with-cylinder_1.png)

-The left one has OffsetTop set to (5, 3, 0), it's easy to see the top cap has moved and the whole torso also gets affected.
+The left one has `offset_top` set to (5, 3, 0), it's easy to see the top cap has moved and the whole torso also gets affected.
 # **Customize ShearBottom**
 Aspose.3D for Python via .NET allows customizing shear bottom of a cylinder.
-In order to use this functionality, you can use **ShearBottom** property of **Cylinder** class.
+In order to use this functionality, you can use `shear_bottom` property of `Cylinder` class.
 The following code snippet shows how to customize Shear Bottom: